rhendriks/MAnycastR/README.md

 i) Measuring anycast infrastructure itself
 * [Verfploeter](https://ant.isi.edu/~johnh/PAPERS/Vries17b.pdf) (mapping anycast catchments)
-* [Site flipping]() (detecting network regions experiencing anycast site flipping)
 * Anycast latency (measuring RTT between the anycast infrastructure and the Internet)
-* Optimal deployment (measuring 'best' deployment using lowest unicast latencies towards the Internet)
+* Optimal deployment (measuring 'best' deployment inferred from unicast latencies from all PoPs)
 * Multi-deployment probing (measure multiple anycast prefixes simultaneously)
+* [Site flipping]() (detecting network regions experiencing anycast site flipping)

 ii) Measuring external anycast infrastructure
 * [MAnycast2](https://www.sysnet.ucsd.edu/sysnet/miscpapers/manycast2-imc20.pdf) (detecting anycast using anycast)
-* [iGreedy](https://anycast.telecom-paristech.fr/assets/papers/JSAC-16.pdf) (enumerating and geolocating anycast sites using Great-Circle-Distance latency measurements)
+* [iGreedy](https://anycast.telecom-paristech.fr/assets/papers/JSAC-16.pdf) (enumerating and geolocating anycast PoPs using Great-Circle-Distance latency measurements)

-Both IPv4 and IPv6 measurements are supported, with underlying protocols ICMP, UDP (DNS), and TCP.
+Both IPv4 and IPv6 are supported, with underlying protocols ICMP, UDP (DNS), and TCP.

 ## The components

 Deployment of MAnycastR consists of three components:
 * `Orchestrator` - a central controller orchestrating measurements
 * `CLI` - Command-line interface scheduling measurements at the orchestrator and collecting results
-* `Worker` - Deployed on anycast sites, performing measurements
+* `Worker` - Deployed on anycast PoPs, performing measurements

 ## Measurement process

-A measurement is started by running the CLI, which can be executed e.g., locally or on a VM.
+A measurement is started by running the CLI, which can be executed e.g., locally or automated using a cronjob on a VM.
 The CLI sends a measurement definition based on the arguments provided when running the `start` command.
 Example commands will be provided in the Usage section.